Management Discussion and Analysis

-The Company periodically reviews its financial reporting and disclosure practices and accounting policies to ensure that they provide accurate and transparent information relative to the current economic and business environment.
-As part of this process, the Company has reviewed its selection, application and communication of critical accounting policies and financial disclosures.
-Management has discussed the development and selection of the critical accounting policies with the Audit Committee of the Board of Directors and the Audit Committee has reviewed the disclosure relating to critical accounting policies in this MD&A. Other important accounting polices are described in note 3 of the Financial Statements.
+We periodically review our financial reporting and disclosure practices and accounting policies to ensure that they provide accurate and transparent information relative to the current economic and business environment.
+As part of this process, Aptose has reviewed its selection, application and communication of critical accounting policies and financial disclosures.
+Management has discussed the development and selection of the critical accounting policies with the Audit Committee of the Board of Directors and the Audit Committee has reviewed the disclosure relating to critical accounting policies in this MD&A. Other important accounting policies are described in note 3 of the Financial Statements.

 (a) Valuation of contingent liabilities:

-The Company utilizes considerable judgment in the measurement and recognition of provisions and the Company's exposure to contingent liabilities.
-Judgment is required to assess and determine the likelihood that any potential or pending litigation or any and all potential claims against the Company may be successful.
-The Company must estimate if an obligation is probable as well as quantify the possible economic cost of any claim or contingent liability.
+We utilize considerable judgment in the measurement and recognition of provisions and Aptose’s exposure to contingent liabilities.
+Judgment is required to assess and determine the likelihood that any potential or pending litigation or any and all potential claims against us may be successful.
+We must estimate if an obligation is probable as well as quantify the possible economic cost of any claim or contingent liability.
 Such judgments and assumptions are inherently uncertain.
 The increase or decrease of one of these assumptions could materially increase or decrease the fair value of the liability and the associated expense.

 (b) Valuation of tax accounts:

 Uncertainties exist with respect to the interpretation of complex tax regulations and the amount and timing of future taxable income.
-Currently, the Company is accumulating tax loss carryforward balances creating a deferred tax asset.
-Deferred tax assets are recognized for all unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilized.
+Currently, we have deductible temporary differences which would create a deferred tax asset.
+Deferred tax assets are recognized for all deductible temporary differences to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences can be utilized.
 Management judgment is required to determine the amount of deferred tax assets that can be recognized, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.
-To date, the Company has determined that none of its deferred tax assets should be recognized.
-The Company's deferred tax assets are mainly comprised of its net operating losses from prior years, prior year research and development expenses, and investment tax credits.
+To date, we have determined that none of our deferred tax assets should be recognized.
+Our deferred tax assets are mainly comprised of our net operating losses from prior years and prior year research and development expenses.
 These tax pools relate to entities that have a history of losses, have varying expiry dates, and may not be used to offset taxable income.
 As well, there are no taxable temporary differences or any tax planning opportunities available that could partly support the recognition of these losses as deferred tax assets.
-The generation of future taxable income could result in the recognition of some portion or all of the remaining benefits, which could result in an improvement in the Company's results of operations through the recovery of future income taxes.
+The generation of future taxable income could result in the recognition of some portion or all of the remaining benefits, which could result in an improvement in our results of operations through the recovery of future income taxes.